Tweaking your ch-based grid after swapping fonts

 }

-Custom properties on :root
+Custom properties on :root (html) define

-and different type sizes in percentages.
+the spacing in ems and different type sizes in

-responsive layout.
+cleverly fluid, responsive layout.

 All grids are equal.
 But some grids are more equal than others.